MihaiDavid05/Road-Segmentation-from-Aerial-Images/README.md

 Here, `<model>` refers to a a folder name, under `checkpoints` folder, for the corresponding model weights.

-For obtaining the BEST RESULTS you first must *unzip* the weights file under `checkpoints/experiment_BEST` and then run the following command:
+For obtaining the BEST RESULTS you first must download the weights from [this](https://drive.google.com/drive/folders/1BWNHppI31-Cc7nggMAW_kVfOhsIhgzFQ?usp=sharing) link and place them under `checkpoints/experiment_BEST`. and then run the following command:

 ```bash